pelican-eggs/games-steamcmd/squad/README.md

 For additional servers please increase the beacon port by 1

-## Overview

-The Squad-egg-pterodactyl project provides the necessary configurations to deploy and manage a Squad game server on the Pterodactyl platform using Windows compatibility layers provided by Wine.
-This setup is particularly useful for supporting mods and ensuring that the Squad server operates seamlessly in a Windows-emulated environment on Linux servers.

 ## Features
  - [Wine Integration: Runs Squad servers through Wine, allowing you to leverage Windows-based server executables on Linux platforms.
- - [Mod Support: Full support for downloading and configuring mods directly through the Pterodactyl panel.
+ - [Mod Support: Full support for downloading and configuring mods directly through steam.
  - [Scripts: Includes scripts for easy setup and management of the game server, including installations and updates.

 ## Credits